Incarceration in the United States: Arrest phase

 Forced home entry is a primary stressor for children in a residence.

-One in five children witness their parent arrested by authorities, and a study interviewing 30 children reported that the children experienced flashbulb memories and nightmares associated with the day their parent was arrested.
-These single, adverse moments have long-reaching effects and policymakers around the country have attempted to ameliorate the situation.
-For example, the city of San Francisco in 2005 implemented training policies for its police officers with the goal of making them more cognizant of the familial situation before entering the home.
-The guidelines go a step further and stipulate that if no information is available before the arrest, that officers ask the suspect about the possibility of any children in the house.
-San Francisco is not alone: New Mexico passed a law in 2009 advocating for child safety during parental arrest and California provides funding to agencies to train personnel how to appropriately conduct an arrest in the presence of family members.
-Extending past the state level, the Department of Justice has provided guidelines for police officers around the country to better accommodate for children in difficult family situations.
+One in five children witnesses their parent being arrested by authorities, and a study interviewing 30 children reported that the children experienced flashbulb memories and nightmares associated with the day their parent was arrested.
+These single, adverse moments have long-reaching effects, and policymakers around the country have attempted to ameliorate the situation.
+For example, in 2005, the city of San Francisco implemented training policies for its police officers to make them more cognizant of the familial situation before entering a home.
+The guidelines go a step further, stipulating that if no information is available before the arrest, officers should ask the suspect whether there are any children in the house.
+San Francisco is not alone: New Mexico passed a law in 2009 advocating for child safety during parental arrest and California provides funding to agencies to train personnel how to conduct an arrest in the presence of family members appropriately.
+Extending past the state level, the Department of Justice has provided guidelines for police officers around the country to accommodate children in difficult family situations.

 Sentencing phase

 During the sentencing phase, the judge is the primary authority in determining the appropriate punishment.
-Consideration of the sentencing effects on the defendant's children could help with the preservation of the parent-child relationship.
-A law passed in Oklahoma in 2014 requires judges to inquire if convicted individuals are single custodial parents, and if so, to authorize the mobility of important resources so the child's transition to different circumstances is monitored.
+Considering the sentencing effects on the defendant's children could help preserve the parent-child relationship.
+A law passed in Oklahoma in 2014 requires judges to inquire whether convicted individuals are single custodial parents and, if so, to authorize the mobility of important resources so that the child's transition to different circumstances is monitored.
 The distance that the jail or prison is from the arrested individual's home is a contributing factor to the parent-child relationship.
 Allowing a parent to serve their sentence closer to their residence allows for easier visitation and a healthier relationship.
-Recognizing this, the New York Senate passed a bill in 2015 that would ensure convicted individuals be jailed in the nearest facility.
+Recognizing this, the New York Senate passed a bill in 2015 to ensure convicted individuals are jailed at the nearest facility.

 In 1771, Baron Auckland wrote in Principles of Penal Law that: "Imprisonment, inflicted by law as a punishment, is not according to the principles of wise legislation.
 It sinks useful subjects into burdens on the community, and has always a bad effect on their morals: nor can it communicate the benefit of example, being in its nature secluded from the eye of the people."